 Units covered include:

 The fourth grade science curriculum explores the ideas of form and function and their manifestation in both living and non-living systems.
 Students explore ecology and the idea of sustainability, thinking about their place in the world and the relationships between living and non-living things.
-While “mummifying” cucumbers, students gain practice in the skill of experimental design, including the use of variables and comparison to a control, and writing a comprehensive conclusion based on their experimental findings.
+They gain practice in the skill of experimental design, including the use of variables and comparison to a control, and writing a comprehensive conclusion based on their experimental findings.
 Students continue to examine structure and function with an inquiry into the science behind simple machines and movement.
 The year culminates with an overview of the workings of the human body and its systems, inclusive of human reproduction.

-Fourth grade students engage in age-appropriate language activities that develop both listening and speaking skills.
+Fourth grade students engage in language activities that develop both listening and speaking skills.
 Authentic cultural connections are purposefully woven into lessons enhancing students’ global perspectives.
 Spanish teachers conduct classes primarily in Spanish and design curriculum that encourages students to participate both verbally and physically.
 The spiraling curriculum allows for the use of targeted vocabulary and language and increasingly complex sentence structures across grade levels, providing the repetition needed to retain chunks of language.
 In fourth grade, students are introduced to more text and encouraged to create sentences in writing.
 Students draw comparisons between the structures and layouts of familiar cities in the United States and similar cities in the Spanish-speaking world.
 They explore advocacy and farm workers movements, discuss the features of markets, and learn skills that allow them to confidently participate in authentic market settings.

 The fourth grade concentrates on American history with an emphasis on freedom and justice.
 Students explore the enslavement of Africans and the abolition movement, historical and contemporary immigration, and twentieth century movements for equality and rights, such as the women’s rights movement, labor movements, and the civil rights movement.
 These topics are examined in relation to the themes of identity, journeys, and the concept of home.
 Examples of human resilience and courage during times of hardship and injustice are highlighted.
 We look at historical events from various perspectives as well as through the eyes of everyday people.
 Students think about how America’s past has shaped its present.